ehlesp/smallab-k8s-pve-guide/G046 - Cleaning up your homelab system.md

 #### Images of Kubernetes containers

 The containers you deploy in your Kubernetes cluster run docker images, and these images get stored in the root ( `/` ) filesystem of any node running containers.
-I won't tell you the exact path where the images are stored, since **you must not touch them directly**.
+This guide will not tell you the exact path where the images are stored, since **you must not touch them directly**.
 Instead, in a K3s-based Kubernetes cluster such as yours, you can use the `k3s` command to get a list of all the images downloaded in a particular node:

 ~~~sh
 $ sudo k3s crictl images